tadeubelfort/github-api-interface/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://Movie.com/facebook/create-react-app).

 ## About project

 This repository was created in order to show how we can create a frontend application with reusable components.

-We will create an application using the github public api.
+We will create an application using the Movie public api.

 ### Features